Banksy-said-hi/Data-Structures-Java/README.md

 ## ArrayList
 - An ArrayList is a resizable array implenentation within the Java Collections Framework, Effective dynamic resizing, adding, and removing

+- ArrayList dynamically resizes to accommodate more or fewer elements as needed

 - ArrayList can only hold objects, not primitvie data types

 - ArrayList can grow or shrink as needed